fiberplane/fpx/DEVELOPMENT.md

-# fpx
+# Fiberplane Studio

+Welcome to the Fiberplane Studio monorepo!

 ## Description

-This has an api and a frontend that can consume telemetry data from a Hono app.
+This project has an api and a frontend that can consume telemetry data from a Hono app.

-To connect your Hono app to the api, you'll need to add the code in the [`client-library`](./client-library).
+To connect your Hono app to the api, you'll need to add the code in the [`client-library-otel`](./packages/client-library-otel).
 You can do this via NPM, or linking to the local codebase.
-Please read [client-library/README.md](./client-library/README.md) for instructions.
+Please read [client-library-otel/README.md](./packages/client-library-otel/README.md) for instructions.

 Worth noting is that the api connects to a local libsql (sqlite) database.
-Setup steps for this are simple (just need to run migrations), and are in [api/README.md](./api/README.md).
+Setup steps for this are simple (you just need to run migrations), and are in [api/README.md](./api/README.md).

 The frontend is a React + Typescript + Tailwind app that uses [shadcn/ui](https://ui.shadcn.com/) components.
 For more info on the frontend, see: [frontend/README.md](./frontend/README.md).